cerbero90/json-parser/README.md

 ### Pointers

 A JSON pointer is a [standard](https://www.rfc-editor.org/rfc/rfc6901) used to point to nodes within a JSON.
-This package leverages JSON pointers to extract only some sub-trees from a large JSON.
+This package leverages JSON pointers to extract only some sub-trees from large JSONs.

 Consider [this JSON](https://randomuser.me/api/1.4?seed=json-parser&results=5) for example.
 To extract only the first gender and avoid parsing the rest of the JSON, we can set the `/0/gender` pointer: